 The deadly odds of pigeon racing in the Philippines

-MANILA: It is a brutal 600km gauntlet during which competitors face searing heat, wild seas, vicious predators, and the threat of kidnapping.
+MANILA: It is a brutal 600-kilometre gauntlet during which competitors face searing heat, wild seas, vicious predators, and the threat of kidnapping.

 This is the MacArthur competition - the Philippines' longest homing pigeon race.
 It's a tough challenge for the birds and a tense affair for the owners.